 Vita

-Federico Dal Bo (1973) holds a PhD in Translation Studies from the University of Bologna (2005) and a PhD in Jewish Studies from the Free University of Berlin (2009).
-He worked as teaching assistant in Theoretical Philosophy at the University of Bologna and as research assistant at the Institute for Jewish Studies at the Free University of Berlin.
-He is currently a postdoctoral fellow at the University of Heidelberg in the project ‘Material Text Cultures’.
+Federico Dal Bo holds a PhD in Translation Studies from the University of Bologna (2005) and a PhD in Jewish Studies from the Free University of Berlin (2009).
+He has worked as a teaching assistant in Theoretical Philosophy at the University of Bologna, as a research assistant at the Institute for Jewish Studies at the Free University of Berlin, as a Marie Curie Fellow at the Autonomous University of Barcelona, and as a research assistant at the University of Heidelberg.
+He is currently Senior Lecturer in Jewish Studies at the University of Modena and Reggio Emilia.

 The Sacrifice of Isaac